-Effort to enforce HIV 'health threat' law raises questionsJanuary 31st, 2013 in HIV & AIDS /
+Effort to enforce HIV 'health threat' law raises questionsJanuary 31, 2013 in Medicine & Health / HIV & AIDS

 (Medical Xpress)—Michigan health officials are using HIV surveillance technologies to assist in enforcing a "health threat" law that makes it illegal for HIV-positive people to have sex without disclosing their status.